-- All ALN training delivered by the authority will be offered through the medium of Welsh by 2025. - Access to Welsh speaking specialist professionals, either through direct recruitment or through collaboration with neighbouring authorities will be secured, as per identified demand. - The ability of central and school staff to support pupils with ALN through the medium of Welsh will be improved. - Increasing Welsh use with parents
+- All ALN training delivered by the Authority will be offered through the medium of Welsh by 2025. - Access to Welsh speaking specialist professionals, either through direct recruitment or through collaboration with neighbouring authorities will be secured, as per identified demand. - Post graduate diploma in profound and moderate learning difficulties through the medium of Welsh will be offered to two Welsh speaking ALNCos and specialist centre teachers per annum.